• Menu

 You will want a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.

-Quick tips when traveling.
+Quick tips when traveling long international flights.

 Call your credit card company for two reasons: 1) to notify the bank that you will be out of the country and give them your exact travel dates.

-2) to check to see if the bank charges foreign transaction fees every time you are out of the country and use your card.
+2) check to see if the bank charges foreign transaction fees every time you are out of the country and use your card.
 If it does, inquire about applying for a credit card that does NOT charge such fees.

 When using an ATM while traveling, make sure it is in your bank’s network, so you do not incur a transaction fee every time you use it to withdraw money.
-Also, consider withdrawing larger amounts of money, fewer times, to limit the transaction fees by your bank.

 Whenever you can, purchase advanced tickets to attractions whenever possible.
 Tickets purchased online, in advance, are mostly always discounted, and many times come with a “skip the line” perk.